swandsc/Classification-of-Fraudulent-Job-Postings/README.md

 ## Data Preprocessing

 Load the dataset using pandas.
-As per conclusions from the graphs plotted during EDA, we dropped 2 columns - job_id and salary_range dur to the high number of missing values.
+As per conclusions from the graphs plotted during EDA, we dropped 2 columns - job_id and salary_range due to the high number of missing values.
 The categorical variables containing textual data were left untouched.
 However, those with 1 and 0 were replaced to ensure even the presence or absence of data and values of most of the columns are accounted for.
 For example, 'telecommuting' contains 1 to indicate telecommuting was required and 0 to indicate it was not a requirement.
 They were replaced with values as follows :
 Value  |Replacement
 | :--- | :---
 1  | telecommuting
 0  | no telecommuting

 After this, columns were all combined into one column - 'text' where regex was used for further cleaning.
-We removed punctuations, unwanted spaces, special characters adn so on.
+We removed punctuations, unwanted spaces, special characters and so on.
 The resulting text column was now lemmatized.
 The script is available [here](https://github.com/NehaKohad/DataAnalytics-We-re_Skewed/blob/master/Data%20Preprocessing.ipynb).

 ## Model Building
 ### Splitting Data into Train and Test Sets